andreafabrizi/Dropbox-Uploader/README.md

 ```

 The first time you run `dropbox_uploader`, you'll be guided through a wizard in order to configure access to your Dropbox.
 This configuration will be stored in `~/.dropbox_uploader`.

-### Configuration wizard

-The configuration wizard is pretty self-explanatory.
-One thing to notice is that if you choose "App permission", your uploads will end up on Dropbox under an `App/<your_app_name>` folder.
-To have them stored in another folder, such as in `/dir/`, you'll need to give Dropbox-Uploader permission to all Dropbox files.

 ## Usage